omkarbhope/Fireworks_AI/README.md

 - If the dates are mismatched - Invalid date error is thrown
 - If the ID is expired  - Expired ID error is thrown.

+# Design Rationale

+## Choice of Technology Stack

+### Frontend (HTML/CSS/JavaScript)
+- **Why chosen**: For their simplicity and broad support across all web browsers, making the application easily accessible and enhancing user-friendliness.

+### Backend (Python/FastAPI)
+- **Why chosen**: Python is favored for its simplicity and robust library ecosystem.
+FastAPI is selected for its high performance and ease of building APIs with asynchronous capabilities, crucial for efficiently managing I/O-bound tasks such as network calls.

+### Libraries (httpx and backoff)
+- **Why chosen**: httpx supports asynchronous requests vital for making concurrent API calls to Fireworks AI, thus enhancing throughput and responsiveness.
+The backoff library is crucial for implementing retry logic, improving the application's robustness against transient network issues or API failures.

+## API Call Strategy

+- **Model Used**: llama-v3p2-11b-vision-instruct model from Fireworks AI.
+- **Reason**: It allows for robust extraction of document features, thanks to its pre-trained capabilities on a wide variety of document types.
+- **Implementation**: Making multiple API calls (five times) and using the most common results to mitigate the effects of potential inaccuracies in AI-based extraction, ensuring higher reliability of the parsed data.

+## Error Handling and Data Verification

+### Date Formatting and Validation
+- **Approach**: Converting dates to a common format (MM/DD/YYYY) and verifying them against user inputs are critical for maintaining data integrity and ensuring the accuracy of information.

+### Error-specific Feedback
+- **Approach**: Providing detailed errors like 'Invalid date' or 'Expired ID' helps users understand exactly what went wrong, enhancing user experience and trust in the application.

+# Trade-offs

+## Performance vs. Accuracy
+- **Details**: Repeated API calls increase the chances of correct data extraction but at the cost of increased response time and resource utilization.
+This tradeoff is considered acceptable given the importance of accuracy in identity verification.
+- **Countermeasure**: Asynchronous execution helps mitigate some performance costs, but complexity increases with the management of asynchronous tasks.

+## Simplicity vs. Feature Richness
+- **Details**: The frontend is kept simple to reduce load times and dependency issues, which may limit advanced user interactions or more dynamic content.
+This choice prioritizes accessibility and ease of use over more complex functionalities.

 ## Requirements
 To run this project, you will need the following: